 Analytics SQL Interview Questions

-Analytics SQL interview questions are some of the trickiest interview questions that you will face.
+Analytics SQL interview questions, which you might hear referred to as SQL case studies, are some of the trickiest interview questions that you will face.
 This is because they test two concepts:

 - Understanding what metrics we need to answer the question.